nrace8/nrace8/README.md

 <h2>About Me</h2>

+Hey there! 👋
+I'm Nicholas...

-- 🔭 I’m currently working on a personal project to help me manage my time and make scheduling more efficient.
+- 🔭 I’m a Software Engineer...
-- 🌱 I’m currently learning Data Structures and Algorithms.
-- 👯 I’m looking to collaborate on anything.
-Teach me something new, I love challenges!
-- 🤔 I’m looking for help with finding a job 🤣
-- 💬 Ask me about gardening!
-Growing your own food is very rewarding!
-- 🫣 My guilty pleasure...Apex Legends...
+- 🌱 My background is in entrepreneurship, graphic arts and civil engineering...
+- 🤔 When I close my laptop...You can find me playing with my kids, cooking, or enjoying some time outdoors...
 - ⚡ Fun fact: I have a yellow lab that was a breeder for Southeastern Guide Dogs.
 She had 2 litters before retiring and has had multiple puppies make it through the program!

 <!--